Table of Contents

-Cybersecurity incidents have been rising for years, but incidents skyrocketed after COVID-19 introduced at-home workforces.
-Organizations were forced to use remote workers for every aspect of business productivity, which led to increased data breaches.
+Cybersecurity incidents have been on the rise for years.
+But incidents skyrocketed after COVID sent workers home.
+Organizations were forced to use remote workers for every aspect of business productivity.
+This shift led to an increase in data breaches.
 Users stored data on their personal devices, and organizations opened cloud resources and VPN-accessible internal infrastructure.

-Many of the latest data breach statistics were due to the pandemic, but here are a few current statistics that made an impact on cybersecurity and businesses:
+Many of the latest data breach statistics were due to the pandemic.
+But here are a few statistics that made an impact on cybersecurity and businesses: